 3. A written gift acceptance policy can help manage the expectations of donors, (while treating them with respect) and also serve as guidance for the board and staff members who are either on the asking or receiving end of contributions.

-4. Joint ventures: If the organization has participated in a joint venture, the IRS Form 990 asks whether the nonprofit took steps to avoid prohibited private benefit.
+4. Joint ventures: If the organization has participated in a joint venture, the IRS Form 990 asks whether the nonprofit took steps to avoid prohibited private benefits.
 (Part VI, Section B, line 16)

 If you are unsure how you stand on the above policies, then the Secretary should do an audit of what policies are in place and which aren’t.
 This should be addressed at the next board meeting as well as ensuring the current policies are fit for their purpose.
 As your organization grows and changes, policies need to be adapted for those changes.